 Subsequent measurement of debt instruments depends on the Company's business model for managing the asset and the contractual cash flow characteristics of the asset.
-The three measurement categories for classification of debt instruments are amortised cost, FVOCI and FVPL.
+The three measurement categories for classification of debt instruments are amortised cost, fair value through other comprehensive income (FVOCI) and FVPL.
 The Company only has debt instruments at amortised cost.